robertdfrench/robertdfrench.github.com/_posts/2015-12-14-wtf-is-cors.markdown

 date:   2015-12-14 10:53:24
 categories: cors ajax api http header policy browser same-origin
 ---
 You've heard of CORS right?
 It's that thing that lets you like... make an ajax call to some other site?
 Or something?
 Yeah.
-It can be a bit fuzzy.
+It can be a bit fuzzy...

 **tl;dr**: If you want a page hosted on `sunnyvale.ca` to call `api.sunnyvale.ca/lots/open`, just make sure the client specifies that it is making a CORS request, and have the backend application return `Access-Control-Allow-Origin: sunnyvale.ca` as part of its headers.